VMReyes/radish_squash_mushroom_lettuce/README.md

 Currently, I've attempted to predict the next price change for saradomin brew (4).
 My RMSE is currently around 2.48 percentage points.

+I am real world testing the model by buying and selling according to its predictions.

+Check out the rs_ml paper to find out how the model works.